All Episodes

 Mayors say the proposed pension changes are not enough to prompt a mass exit.

-Nobody gonna run out the door for one and a half percent of their pension, said Elizabeth Mayor, J. Christian Bullwage, a Democrat.
+Nobody going to run out the door for 1.5% of their pension, said Elizabeth Mayor J. Christian Bullwage, a Democrat.

-Uh Timothy Fleming, who uh who retired from the Hunterden County Department of Corrections after just over 25 years, said pension and health benefits are a primary reason people work for the government.
+Timothy Fleming, who retired from the Hunterdon County Department of Corrections after just over 25 years, said pension and health benefits are a primary reason people work for the government.

 We weren't going to be making a tremendous amount of money.

-A lot of people go into public service if you know you're gonna get good benefits.
+A lot of people go into public service if you know you're going to get good benefits.

 The money isn't there.